Global-Tags/API/docs/faq.md

 ### Why can't I include certain words in my Tag?

 Certain words, such as "LabyMod", are on a blocklist to prevent users from impersonating staff members.
-For example, setting your tag to something like `&f&lLabyMod &cModerator` could closely mimic official staff tags.
+For example, setting your tag to something like `&f&lLABYMOD &cMOD` could closely mimic official staff tags.
 This blocklist helps maintain authenticity and prevents confusion among users.